codefresh-io/docs.codefresh.io/_docs/new-helm/helm-charts-and-repositories.md

 ---|---
 GOOGLE_APPLICATION_CREDENTIALS_JSON|The JSON content of the service account credentials

+## Using a Helm Repository in a Codefresh pipeline

+Once connected, the private Helm repository context can be injected into pipelines by selecting "Import from shared configuration" (under "Environment Variables" section), and selecting the name of the repository.
+The repository settings will be injected as environment variables into the pipeline so you can use them as you wish.

+{% include image.html
+lightbox="true"
+file="/images/kubernetes-helm/connect-helm-repo.png"
+url="/images/kubernetes-helm/connect-helm-repo.png"
+alt="Connecting a Helm repository in the pipeline" caption="Connecting a Helm repository in the pipeline" max-width="70%"
+%}

+If you are using the Helm step, it will use these settings to connect to your authenticated repository automatically.
+More info on the Codefresh Helm step can be found in the [Helm Usage Guide]({{site.baseurl}}/docs/new-helm/using-helm-in-codefresh-pipeline/).

 ## Install chart from your Helm repository

 In the "Helm Charts" page, locate the chart you would like to install, and click on the Install button